Cuyamaca Peak

-Cuyamaca Peak is a mountain peak of the Cuyamaca Mountains range, in San Diego County, Southern California.
+Cuyamaca Peak is a mountain peak of the Cuyamaca Mountains range in San Diego County, California.

 Geography

-At 6512 ft, its summit is the second highest point in San Diego County.
+At 6512 ft, its summit is the second-highest point in San Diego County.

 Cuyamaca Peak is located roughly 40 mi from the Pacific Ocean, within Cuyamaca Rancho State Park.
 It is east of the city of San Diego and southwest of Julian.

-A popular 3.5 mi year round hike to the summit of Cuyamaca leads from the Paso Picacho Campground, starting at about 5000 ft.
+A popular 3.5 mi year-round hike to the summit of Cuyamaca leads from the Paso Picacho Campground, starting at about 5000 ft.

 Ecology

-Snows in winter are common above 5000 ft and surrounding regions in Cuyamaca Rancho State Park.
+Snow in winter is common above 5000 ft and surrounding regions in Cuyamaca Rancho State Park.
 During summer, Bracken Ferns, a variety of wildflowers and native bunchgrasses dominate mountain meadows and the forest floor.
 Prior to the Cedar Fire, Black oaks once lit up the mountain.

 Cedar Fire

-In October 2003, the Cedar Fire burned the once abundant White Fir (Abies concolor), Incense Cedar (Calocedrus decurrens), Jeffrey Pine, Coulter Pine, Sugar Pine, and Black oak (Quercus kelloggii) that once lined the mountain.
+In October 2003, the Cedar Fire burned the once-abundant White Fir (Abies concolor), Incense Cedar (Calocedrus decurrens), Jeffrey pine, Coulter pine, Sugar pine, and Black oak (Quercus kelloggii) that once lined the mountain.

 Small seedlings of new White fir, Sugar Pine, Coulter Pine, Jeffrey Pine, and Incense Cedar were seen within a year of the Cedar Fire, and were thriving as saplings by 2007, an example of fire ecology.